erikbrinkman/shibuichi/README.md

  - `x` - True if there are at least `n` stashes.

+Finally the directory command is extended in a slightly breaking change, where

+- `%d{:replacement:prefix:...}`
-Finally the directory command is extended in a slightly breaking change, where `%/{:replacement:prefix:...}` takes multiple prefix-replacement pairs to apply to the path.
-Any delimiter character can be specified, and backslash escapes are honored.  `%~` and `%/{:~:$HOME}` should be roughly equivalent.
+- `%/{:replacement:prefix:...}` - takes multiple prefix-replacement pairs to
+  apply to the path.
+Any delimiter character can be specified, and backslash escapes are honored, but no other expansion happens. `%~` and `%/{:~:$HOME}` should be roughly equivalent.
+Note, that this tries the `PWD` variable first, and if it's missing uses a canonical working directory, which may be different than that output by `%/`.

 Installation
 ------------